marioreale/eosc-basic-compliance/README.md

 | EBRAINS | 🟢 PASS | 🟠 review | 🟠 review | 🟠 review | 🔴 **FAIL** | 🟠 review | 🟠 review | 🟠 review | 🟢 PASS | 🟢 PASS |

 90 cells: 🟢 29 PASS · 🔴 6 FAIL · 🟠 55 review.

+the EUDAT row (†) is carried over from 17 September.

 **The one clear, repeated finding is checklist point 4.** All nine nodes have a dedicated page under `eosc.eu/building-the-eosc-federation/` — the slugs were read